Alabama Court Records

 How Can I Find a Lost Traffic Ticket in Alabama?

 Interested individuals may find lost traffic tickets by contacting the District Court in the jurisdiction where the violation occurred.
-Generally, the requester must provide a traffic ticket number, court docket number, or subject’s full name to facilitate the search.
-Thus, offenders must memorize or make personal records of the citation number, presiding court, the issuing officer’s name, and the specific violations or charges.
+Generally, the requester is expected to provide a traffic ticket number, court docket number, or subject’s full name to facilitate the search.
+Thus, offenders should memorize or make personal records of the citation number, presiding court, the issuing officer’s name, and the specific violations or charges.

 How Long Does a Traffic Ticket Stay on Your Record in Alabama?